 b.
 When paper forms are used, record on the form the time the flight plan was filed.
-This time will constitute evidence of the pilot's intention to comply with Customs, Immigration, and Public Health requirements and will be made available upon request from these authorities a.
-Departure Message (DEP).
-ARTCCs are the designated ATS unit responsible for originating and transmitting DEP messages on all IFR aircraft departing airports within their center boundaries.
-IFR flight plans must be transmitted to ARTCCs at least 1 hour before departure.
-This allows ARTCCs to determine recipients of DEP message when domestic portions are transmitted to ARTCCs in an automated format.
-Do not hold FPLs and combine with DEP into a single message.
+This time will constitute evidence of the pilot's intention to comply with Customs, Immigration, and Public Health requirements and will be made available upon request from these authorities.